ryandrew14/slack-racketbot/README.md

 # Using the app

-Just use `/racket <code here>` in any channel you've given the bot access to.# README
+Just use `/racket <code here>` in any channel you've given the bot access to.